mrousavy/nitro/docs/docs/worklets.md

 };
 ```

-Then, simply install this Dispatcher into your runtime:
+Then, simply install this `Dispatcher` into your runtime so Nitro can use it:

 ```cpp
 auto myDispatcher = std::make_shared<MyRuntimeDispatcher>();